Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Inverse -semigroups and their order properties

 As usual, $E(A)$ denotes the set of idempotents in $A$.
-We shall be concerned with stronger order properties of inverse algebras, which are often linked with properties of $E(A)$.
-In the remainder of this section, we give the usual definitions for posets or semilattices in general, but apply them to \ia s.
+We shall be concerned with stronger order properties of inverse $\wedge$-semigroups, which are often linked with properties of $E(A)$.
+In the remainder of this section, we give the usual definitions for posets or semilattices in general, but apply them to inverse $\wedge$-semigroups.
 Throughout, $S$ is a subsemigroup (inverse, remember) of $A$, a relationship we notate by $S\leq A$.